Generative AI Adoption in the Workplace: Barriers and Future State

 6. Ethical dilemmas

-As generative AI becomes more embedded in the workforce, it brings to light potential ethical dilemmas: increased risk of bias, challenges in distinguishing fact from fiction, and even privacy violations.
+As generative AI becomes more embedded in the workforce, ethical dilemmas arise.
+These include increased risk of bias, challenges in distinguishing fact from fiction, and even data privacy violations.

 "AI systems are trained on data, which can raise copyright or privacy concerns depending on the source of the data," warns Torralba.
 Privacy issues are especially problematic when employees use unrestricted LLMs, as these systems can unintentionally reveal sensitive information.
 “Current technology isn’t robust enough to guarantee that won’t happen,” Torralba cautions.